 City, _[day]_ of month year.

 Dear Mr. Editor, Revista de Saúde Pública

-c) STATEMENT OF RESPONSIBILITY FOR THE ACKNOWLEDGEMENTS
+b) DECLARATION OF RESPONSIBILITY FOR ACKNOWLEDGEMENTS

 I, (full name of the author responsible for the submission), author of the manuscript named (full title of the article):